Michael Bloomberg Tells ‘Nice Person’ Donald Trump ‘I Love You’ In Chummy Unearthed Video

-Politico published a clip of video from Oxford University shortly after the 2016 election that shows Bloomberg chatting about a meeting with Trump.
+Politico published a clip of a video from Oxford University that was taken shortly after the 2016 election that shows Bloomberg chatting about a meeting with Trump.

 The New York Democrat told the crowd that he thought Trump was fun to be around and that the now-president was a nice person.

-“And I said, ‘Yes, Donald, I do love you, I just disagree with everything you’ve ever said,'” Bloomberg says he replied.
+“And I said, ‘Yes, Donald, I do love you, I just disagree with everything you’ve ever said,'” Bloomberg said he replied.

-Bloomberg says that the two laughed together, but he didn’t necessarily believe everything that Trump says in conversation.
+Bloomberg went on to say the two laughed together, but he didn’t necessarily believe everything Trump said in conversation.

-Despite that, he says, Trump is a fun person to be around.
+Despite that, he said, Trump is a fun person to be around.

 “But you have a good time.
 He is socially a nice person.
 Will he be a good president?
 I hope so.
 Because we desperately need leadership in the country and the world,” Bloomberg recalled.